G1ukb/Sandbox_v2/Leetcode/education/Algorithms.md

     isMonotonicCondition -->|Yes| TwoPointers
     indices -->|No| O1[O1 memory required?]
     O1 -->|Yes| isMonotonicCondition
-    IsTree[Is it a tree?
-Maximum Depth of Binary Tree
-Minimum Height Trees
-Subtree of Another Tree]

-isAcyclicGraphs[Is problem related to directed or acyclic graphs?
-Course Schedule
-Network Delay Time
-All Ancestors of a Node in a Directed Acyclic Graph Alien Dictionary]

-isShortestPathProblem[Is the problem related to shortest path?
-Shortest Path in Binary Matrix
-Cheapest Flight Within K Stops]

-isWeighed[Is the graph Weighted?
-Cost between nodes Minimum Cost to Reach Destination in Time
-Path with Maximum Probability]

-isConnectivity[Does the problem involve connectivity Accounts Merge
-Redundant Connection
-Number of Operations to Make Network Connected]

-isBruteForce[Does the problem have small constraints?
-Word Search
-All Paths From Source to target
-Couple Holding Hands]

 isSmallest[Need to solve for kth smallest/largest?
 Top K Frequent Elements